Blog

 What is Tiger Parenting?

-Key Characteristics of Tiger Parenting:
+Important Traits of Tiger Parenting:

-• Focus on discipline and perseverance.
+• Tiger parents stress discipline and perseverance.

 Pros of Tiger Parenting:

-• Encourages discipline and a strong work ethic.
+• Encourages discipline and strong work ethic.

-• Helps children develop resilience and perseverance.
+• Children learn to develop a level of resilience and perseverance.

 Cons of Tiger Parenting: